apache/camel/MIGRATION.md

 We have also renamed `camel-jetty9` to `camel-jetty`.

-### DataSet component

-The `dataset` component has been moved out of `camel-core`, and is no longer a transient dependency from `camel-core`, and therefore you should add `camel-dataset` as dependency if you use this component.

 ### Mock component

 The `mock` component has been moved out of `camel-core` and as part of this work, we had to remove a number of methods on its _assertion clause builder_ that were seldom in use.
 Also we had to remove a few methods on `NotifyBuilder` that were using the `mock` component.